-(h) Administrative Fees
+(i) Administrative Fees

-Included in administrative fees are amounts paid by participants for processing loans, administrative fees paid using forfeitures and investment management fees.
+Included in administrative fees are amounts paid by participants for processing loans and investment management fees.
 To the extent expenses of administering the Plan are not paid by the Plan, the expenses are paid by the Company and therefore are not included in the accompanying financial statements.
-For registered investment companies, investment advisers are reimbursed for costs incurred or receive a management fee for providing advisory services.
-These reimbursed costs and management fees are reflected in the net appreciation (depreciation) in fair value of investments on the statement of changes in net assets available for benefits.
+For registered investment companies, investment advisers are reimbursed for costs incurred or receive a management fee for providing investment advisory services.
+These reimbursed costs and management fees are reflected in the net appreciation (depreciation) in fair value of investments on the statements of changes in net assets available for benefits.